Marsha Fuerst, Founder

 In 1966, North-West College (NWC) opened its doors in West Covina, California with two classes and just 43 students.
 Today, more than 55 years later, NWC has graduated more than 55,000 students and is on the leading edge of vocational education.

 College Founder Marsha Fuerst had a vision to help underprivileged individuals improve their careers and lives through quality career training.
 She saw short-term programs as a great way for individuals to enter and advance in the health care field.
-Five decades have passed since Marsha’s vision first came to life, but her passion to see students succeed remains at the heart of North-West College.
+More than five decades have passed since Marsha’s vision first came to life, but her passion to see students succeed remains at the heart of North-West College.

 As the Fuersts look ahead to what the future holds for North-West College, one thing is sure: NWC will continue to educate students for success—equipping them to thrive in their careers and communities.